SaladDais/tailslide/README.md

 `_a`, `_b`, etc. This may also help with disambiguation when converting the AST to another language with different scoping / variable shadowing rules.

+This isn't the most efficient naming scheme if targeting SL if targeting SL in particular since it's better to take advantage of strings already in the constant pool.

 # License
 MIT, scripts used for test data (barring those added by me and those in `bugs/`) are